 The ARAMIS qualitative survey, based on interviews with 200 adolescents aged 13 to 18, sheds more light on the motives inciting young people to experiment with and use psychoactive substances, especially cannabis.
 Accounts of first cannabis use often gives rise to positive impressions, particularly as far as herbal cannabis (weed) is concerned.
-The taste and effects of cannabis are spontaneously compared with those of tobacco, and are largely preferred to the latter.
+The taste and effects of cannabis are largely preferred to those of tobacco.

-"Pleasant" from the first use and "sociable", cannabis benefits from a positive and "played down" image (despite its illegal status, rarely mentioned in the interviews), even more normalised when widely diffused.
+"Pleasant" from the first use, "user-friendly", cannabis is perceived as almost as accessible as tobacco (despite its illegal status, rarely mentioned in the interviews), all the more normalised because of its wide distribution.
 Furthermore, it is considered to be "more pleasant tasting" and involving a more reasonable investment (procuring the expected effect for a lower price.
 Above all, young people seem to ignore the risks of cannabis use, believing that the product is less addictive and "dangerous" compared to nicotine.
 This less negative image is accentuated by the "natural" properties attributed to marijuana, which appears to be the main form of cannabis used among this generation.
 Herbal cannabis is perceived as tasting better than resin, with more pleasant effects (gradual and more "trippy"), but also "purer" (not cut), or even "organic".
 In a context where herbal cannabis is increasingly available, cannabis appears to have gained the image of a "green", "non-chemical" product.
 Cannabis is therefore perceived as a substance "which does no harm", as confirmed by its therapeutic use (which appears to be very well known among minors).